anna-pitera/anna-pitera/README.md

 Hi!
 I'm Anna Pitera.
 I'm an enthusiastic and accomplished student open to learning anything new about programming.
 I'm especially interested in data science, machine learning, and web development.

 ## Education
-* Currently attending Monmouth University in West Long Branch, NJ (Sophomore)
+* Currently attending Monmouth University in West Long Branch, NJ (Junior)
   * Graduating with a B.S. in Computer Science in 2028
   * Member of Honors School
   * Student in accelerated Bachelor's + Master's program for Computer Science